Vikash-8090-Yadav/TickTicket/README.md

 OneTicket is a revolutionary platform that allows users to create tickets for their events, resell tickets, and share their event experiences in a dedicated dashboard.
 This platform eliminates intermediaries, empowering users to manage their events and ticketing seamlessly.

-## Contract Info ->  The  smart contract  is deployed ons scroll sepolia
+## Contract Info ->  The  smart contract  is deployed ons eth sepolia testnet

 Contract Address: 0xcFC29195eb33f4e7dE75a0eB0ab6fB120946A3B2